 Are you shopping for a house but wondering what your price range should be?
-You don’t have to go to a lender and check your credit to get a ballpark idea.
-Instead, you can use a simple formula and run the numbers yourself.
+You don't have to go to a lender and check your credit to get a ballpark idea.
+You can use a simple formula and run the numbers yourself.

-Learn more about the current housing market, median home prices, and how much income you need to buy a house.
+Learn more about how to figure out how much income you'll need to buy a house.

-- House prices are up as a result of a record-setting housing boom.
+- House prices are up in 2022 as a result of a record-setting housing boom.

-- The amount of house you can buy depends on your housing-expense-to-income ratio, down payment, interest rate, and other factors.
+- The amount of house you can buy depends on your housing-expense-to-income ratio, your down payment, the interest rate, and other factors.

-- Figure out how much income you need by dividing your estimated monthly payment amount by the maximum housing-expense-to-income ratio allowed on your loan.
+- Figure out how much income you'll need by dividing your estimated monthly payment amount by the maximum housing-expense-to-income ratio allowed on your loan.

 Understanding Debt-to-Income Ratios

 Your debt-to-income (DTI) ratio is the amount of debt you have in relation to the amount of money you earn.
-For example, if your gross monthly income is $5,000 and you owe $2,000 to monthly debt expenses, your debt-to-income ratio would be calculated as follows:
+It would be calculated as follows if your gross monthly income is $5,000 and you owe $2,000 a month to debt expenses:

 $2,000 (monthly debt) / $5,000 (gross monthly income) = 40% (DTI)

-Monthly debt expenses often include payments toward your mortgage, car loans, personal loans, and credit cards.
+Monthly debt expenses include payments toward your mortgage, car loans, personal loans, and credit cards.

 Mortgage loan studies have shown that borrowers with higher DTIs tend to have more trouble making their mortgage payments.
-When you’re looking into buying a house, lenders will calculate your DTI to determine how much house you can comfortably afford.
+Lenders will therefore calculate your DTI to determine how much house you can comfortably afford when you're looking into buying a house.

-However, they won’t just look at your overall DTI.
-Lenders also look at your ratio of housing-related debt to gross income.
-For example, if you pay $1,650 per month for all of your housing-related expenses (mortgage, property taxes, homeowners insurance, etc.) and your gross monthly income is $5,000, your housing-related debt-to-income ratio would be:
+But they won't look at just your overall DTI.
+Lenders also look at your ratio of housing-related debt to your gross income.
+Your housing-related debt-to-income ratio would look like this if you pay $1,650 per month for all your housing-related expenses and your gross monthly income is $5,000:

 $1,650 (monthly housing expenses) / $5,000 (gross monthly income) = 33% (housing DTI)